roselifeye/SPWidgets_iOS/README.md

 Widgests from SP_Y.
 Please check the Wiki for detail.

 ## SPAdditions [@Git](https://github.com/roselifeye/SPAdditions.git)
-This is an expension for system class including NSDate, NSString, UIImage, and UIView.
+This is an expension for system class including NSDate, NSString, NSMutableArray, UIImage, and UIView.

 ## SPGameStick [@Git](https://github.com/roselifeye/STGameStick.git)
 This is a game sticker, or controller.